-You can find ventas in the country, usually outside a main town and often in the middle of nowhere.
-They offer country food, usually home-cooked and often of excellent quality, at reasonable prices in rustic surroundings.
-Most have tables both indoor and out, and are particularly busy with large parties of locals celebrating first communions or christenings.
+Most ventas have tables both indoor and out, and are particularly busy with large parties of locals celebrating first communions or christenings.
 Some ventas also do wedding banquets.

-For those in a hurry, taka-away options on the Costa del Sol are growing and include hamburgers (Burger King / McDonald’s); Chinese and Indian restaurants; fish and chips; take-away jacket potatoes (available with no frills or stacked with toppings); pizza restaurants; sandwiches and baguettes (Pans & Company); and the widely available tapas found at most bars.
+For those in a hurry and looking where to eat in Malaga, take-away options on the Costa del Sol are growing and include hamburgers (Burger King / McDonald’s); Chinese and Indian restaurants; fish and chips; take-away jacket potatoes (available with no frills or stacked with toppings); pizza restaurants; sandwiches and baguettes (Pans & Company); and the widely available tapas found at most bars.

 The Costa del Sol is famous for its seafood dishes and in particular, fried fish (known as pescaito frito) in the form of squid rings, sardines and anchovies.
 Anchovies from Rincón de la Victoria waters are particularly prized for their taste and smaller size.
 Many fish restaurants offer a large platter of different types of fried fish called a fritura malagueña.
 Larger fish are also available and fish baked encased in sea salt crystals is a local delicacy.